Maintaining Polished Concrete Floors (Part II)

 Remove Surface Dirt

-The main aspect of routine maintenance for polished concrete is the daily removal of dirt and debris.
-If left untreated the dirt can abrade the surface of the floors, causing them to lose their shine.
-This can be accomplished with a soft, dry dust mop, an untreated microfiber dust mop, or a vacuum with a soft-bristled attachment.
-The use of dirty pads or rough surfaces can damage the polished concrete surface of the floor.
+The main aspect of routine maintenance for polished concrete is the removal of dirt and debris.
+If left in place, the dirt can abrade the surface of the floors, causing them to lose their shine.
+Cleaning can be done with a soft, dry dust mop, an untreated microfiber dust mop, or a vacuum with a soft-bristled attachment.
+For larger areas, walk behind or ride on auto scrubbers are ideally suited for removing surface spills and debris.

 Clean liquid spills and stains immediately.

-Certain types of spills can result in stains to the polished concrete surface if allowed to remain on the floor for an extended time, especially if the spill contains any liquid that is acidic, caustic, or citric.
-These types of liquids can cause surface etching.
+Certain types of spills can result in stains to the polished concrete surface if allowed to remain on the floor for an extended period, especially if the spill contains any liquid that is acidic, caustic, or citric.
+These types of liquids can cause surface etching and staining and should be wiped us as soon as possible.

 Use entry/walk-off mats